schalimadugu/data-science-S2023/challenges/c07-monte-carlo-assignment.md

 - Was your sample size $n$ large enough?
 Why do you say that?
-  - I chose a sample size of 10000 points, which seemed large enough to approximate $\pi$, since I was able to obtain a value of 3.1488 which is relatively close to the true value of $\pi$, and the true value also fell within the confidence interval as described earlier.
+  - I chose a sample size of 10000 points, which seemed large enough to approximate $\pi$, since I was able to obtain a value of 3.1488 which is relatively close to the true value of $\pi$.
+Experimenting with other $n$ values, it seems that the lower the $n$ value, the larger the confidence interval tends to be.

 # References